willyb321/elite-journal/readme.md

 > Parsing the Elite: Dangerous journal and putting it into a cool format.

+## WHats it actually do then?

+Basically it allows the average joe to have a look at the journal log in a nice easy to read format.

 ## How to get it?
 Download a [setup .exe](https://github.com/willyb321/elite-journal/releases/latest) from the releases page, and then run it.
 It will automagically update when you run the application from now on!

 ![Example](https://raw.githubusercontent.com/willyb321/elite-journal/master/screenshot.png)

-## WHats it actually do then?

-Basically it allows the average joe to have a look at the journal log in a nice easy to read format

 ## Dev